Common Types of Truck Accidents in Winter Haven, FL

 Common Types of Truck Accidents

 The laws of physics explain why truck accidents are frequently deadly.
-In a collision between an 80,000-pound tractor trailer and a 4,000-pound passenger car, the truck is bound to win.
+In a collision between an 80,000-pound tractor-trailer and a 4,000-pound passenger car, the truck is sure to win.
 Unfortunately, that win often comes at the expense of others’ safety and lives.

 Examples of common types of Winter Haven truck accidents include:

-- Underride and override accidents: In some cases, a vehicle can become lodged underneath the body of a truck.
-These often-deadly collisions may happen if the semi-truck stops suddenly and the other vehicle strikes it from behind, or if the truck is following too closely and collides with a vehicle in front of it.
+In some cases, a vehicle can become lodged underneath the body of a truck.
+These often-deadly collisions may happen if the semi-truck stops suddenly and the other vehicle strikes it from behind or if the truck is following too closely and collides with a vehicle in front of it.
 Anyone inside the vehicle that hits the truck runs the risk of being crushed or suffering severe injuries in override or underride crashes.

-- T-bone accidents: These collisions get their name from the “T” shape that forms when a truck strikes another vehicle at a perpendicular angle.
-These types of crashes are common at intersections, stop signs or traffic signals.
+These collisions get their name from the “T” shape that forms when a truck strikes another vehicle at a perpendicular angle.
+These types of crashes are common at intersections, stop signs, or traffic signals.

 Some of the common causes of Winter Haven truck accidents include: